SceneMaker/VisualSceneMaker/plugins/yallah/YALLAHRemotePlugin.md

   * `launchMode` This can be configured to force starting a YALLAH instance.
 Three values are possible:
     * `None` We assume the YALLAH Unity application will be started manually;
     * `App` (Still unsupported) The path to an executable file that will be launched;
-    * `WebPage` (Still unsupported) The application will be opened as WebGL application and served from the specified HTML page.
+    * `WebPage` (Still unsupported) The application will be opened as a WebGL application and served from the specified HTML page.
 * Add an Agent on that device
   * Only 1 agent is supported.
-If you ant to drive more agents, then add another device listening to a different port.
+If you want to drive more agents, then add another device listening to a different port.

 ## Message exchange dynamics